ESPRI-Mod/synda/sdt/doc/deb_install.md

 ## Requirements

-Synda DEB packages are available for Debian, Ubuntu and Mint.
+*synda* DEB package is available for Debian, Ubuntu and Mint.

 ## Installation